annaivina/Melamoma_Classifier/README.md

 ## Benchmarking Against Published Work

-These results were compared to other works on melanoma classification.
-While some report high accuracy or AUC, most:
+These results were compared to other studies on melanoma classification.
+While some papers report high accuracy or AUC, most:

-   -- do not provide full evaluation metrics (especially recall or balanced accuracy) -- do not address class imbalance beyond basic data augmentation
+ -- Do not provide a complete set of evaluation metrics, especially recall or balanced accuracy

+ -- Do not address the class imbalance issue beyond basic augmentation techniques

+ -- Often do not disclose whether class weighting or focal loss was used

+As a result, many reported accuracy scores are likely inflated due to biased evaluation on imbalanced data.
+In contrast, this project explicitly incorporates class imbalance handling, recall-focused evaluation, and specialized loss functions (e.g., BinaryFocalCrossentropy) for a more honest and medically-relevant performance assessment.

 Referenced papers:
  1. https://www.nature.com/articles/s41598-024-75143-4
  2. https://link.springer.com/article/10.1007/s11042-022-13847-3
  3. https://arxiv.org/pdf/2010.05351

+ # Conclusion
+ This project demonstrates a full-cycle deep learning pipeline for melanoma classification on highly imbalanced data.
+From model experimentation to custom loss functions, metric tracking, and ensemble strategies, each step was designed with medical data sensitivity in mind.

+The results highlight that thoughtful metric monitoring (such as recall) and hybrid architectures (CNN + ViT) can yield strong performance even with limited data.

+Future directions could include expanding the ensemble, applying this framework to other medical datasets, or porting the pipeline to PyTorch for broader adoption.